billroy/bitlash-commander/README.md

 ## To Do / Bugs

+- better designmode background fill

 - xy sliders
 	- BUG: update channel can't handle xvalue, yvalue
 	- slide position initialization
+	- bug: slides move to center on drag
 	- recenter after command
 		- easing instead of one big jump
-	- bug: slides center on drag

 - bug: dragging button doesn't drag repeat indicator
+- BUG: dragging a path button leaves the label and readout in the wrong place

 - revise label/readout placement for circle and svg buttons